-What is it, specifically, that instructional leaders and teachers do to support and implement Collective Teacher Efficacy?
-In this interactive and engaging session, participants will learn how teacher efficacy and clarity can make a significant difference to student learning.
+What is it, specifically, that instructional leaders and teachers do to support and implement Collective Efficacy?
+In this interactive and engaging session, participants will learn how teacher and leadership efficacy can make a significant difference to student learning.

-According to Professor John Hattie (Visible Learning), Collective Teacher Efficacy ranks number one out of 200 influencers that impact student achievement and progress.
-With an overall effect size of 1.39, simply stated, student achievement improves when teachers and leaders work together to make each other better!
+According to Professor John Hattie (Visible Learning), Collective Efficacy ranks number one out of 250 influences that impact student achievement and progress.
+With an overall effect size of 1.39, simply stated, student achievement improves when teachers and leaders work together to make each other better.

 In addition to his professional development work with teachers and administrators, Steve is also a frequent speaker at state and national conferences and has contributed to several books focused on teaching, learning, and leadership.
-Titles include Standards and Assessment: The Core of Quality Instruction (2011) and Activate: A Leader’s Guide to People, Practices, and Processes (2011).
+Titles include Standards and Assessment: The Core of Quality Instruction (2011) and Engaged Instruction: Thriving Classrooms in the Age of the Common Core (2015).
+His newest publication, Discovering Achievement Teams-The Key to Effective Collaboration, will be available in the Fall of 2020.

 “What’s my grade?
 What’s it worth?
 Is there extra credit?
 Is this for a mark?”
 It’s time to shift the conversation.